mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 {{% /alert %}}

 {{% alert type="info" %}}
-To connect to an Azure PostgreSQL server, the Kubernetes cluster must be added to the list of allowed hosts in the firewall.
+To connect to an Azure SQL Server, the Kubernetes cluster must be added to the list of allowed hosts in the firewall.
 {{% /alert %}}

 {{% alert type="info" %}}